knightsUCF/Plantopia/README.md

 - have the theme score going at the menu titles screen (analyze progressions with UChord to get the chord sheets)

+- as far as the appeal of gameplay -- these elements will fill out the appeal for now (before we expand on strategy after core platform is done)

+  - nice graphics: background, everything, characters

+  - nice music

+  - nice sound fx (mouse actions, and notifications)

+  - game feel (game juice / sugar) MOAR SUGAR

+  - having a large inventory of items to build / interact with

+  - moving the characters around

+  - hiring of workers mechanics in the game - economy

+  - selling back of crops for profit to keep expanding